AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-1-of-3-add-marketo-fields-to-salesforce-enterprise-unlimited.md

 >[!PREREQUISITES]
 >
->You must have access to Salesforce API's to sync between Marketo Engage and Salesforce.
+>You must have access to Salesforce APIs to sync between Marketo Engage and Salesforce.

 Marketo uses a set of fields to capture certain kinds of marketing related information.
 If you would like this data in Salesforce, please follow the instructions below.